nodejs/node-eps/002-es6-modules.md

 ### Determining if source is an ES6 Module

-A new filetype will be recognised, `.jsm` as ES6 based modules.
+~~A new filetype will be recognised, `.jsm` as ES6 based modules.
 They will be treated as a different loading semantic but compatible with existing systems, just like `.node`, `.json`, or usage of `require.extension` (even though deprecated) are compatible.
 It would be ideal if we could register the filetype with IANA as an offical file type, see [TC39 issue](https://github.com/tc39/ecma262/issues/322).
-Though it seems this would need to go through the [IESG](https://www.ietf.org/iesg/) and it seems browsers are non-plussed on introducing a new MIME.
+Though it seems this would need to go through the [IESG](https://www.ietf.org/iesg/) and it seems browsers are non-plussed on introducing a new MIME.~~ Both TC39 and WHATWG reject the notion of a new MIME, we would have to push this through without any support from the standards bodies.
+As such I am for the moment disregarding but keeping reference to this idea.

+We will be using a [Directive Prologue](https://tc39.github.io/ecma262/#directive-prologue) in order to detect if source code is ES6.
+The directive will be `"use module"`.

 ### CommonJS consuming ES6